alez007/alez007.github.io/index.md

 ### What's this about ?

-This is about me, yes, about me trying to see if I have the patience to write a blog.
+This is about me, yes, about me trying to see whether I have the patience to write a blog.
 If you'll see last article date a year ago, you'll know I've failed (again), in which case you should probably search through the Failures section :innocent:.

 ### Stuff